COMP 290-01 Syllabus

 To prepare for class discussions you might:

-- Identify the main points made by the reading.
+- Identify the main points that are made by the reading.

-- Think about your position on any controversial or unsettled issues that are raised.
+- Think about your position on any controversial or unsettled issues that are raised in the reading.

-- Note things that you found interesting that you would like to hear your classmates opinions on.
+- Note things that you found interesting and prepare questions about them that you may want to ask your classmates.

 Project Work